adrielp/adrielp.github.io/README.md

    docker-compose -f docker-compose.new-ap-dev.yml logs -f
 ```
 > NOTE: Make sure to edit the config.yaml before running publish commands to point to the correct baseURL

+## WebServer
+The webserver directory hosts the `docker-compose.yaml` file and the `publish/` directory used to mount the NGINX
+container to that folder to server static content.
+This NGINX container is meant to sit behind a Traefik proxy in production that's be securely setup.

+For Development to test behind the NGINX webserver, simply:
+1. Build the site with `hugo -e production --minify --cleanDestinationDir`
+2. Run `docker-compose -f docker-compose.dev.yaml up -d` making sure that the volume is being mounted to the `public/` directory.
+> NOTE: Make sure that in your `/etc/hosts` file your local IP points to adriel.docker.localhost